Stansted £25pp, Manchester £35pp

 - Food festival where local ‘delicacies’ are presented and local musicians & singers perform (August only)

-You will be transferred to Skopelos by a specially chartered sea transfer.
-Where applicable hire cars will be waiting for you at the port.
-Other transfers will be by taxi.
+Onward sea crossing from Skiathos to Skopelos on our chartered boat, by sea cat or ferry.
+Where applicable hire cars will be waiting at the port.
 Approx transfer time: 45 mins to 1 hour 15 mins

 PRE-BOOKING YOUR AIRCRAFT SEAT